CODAIT/pardata/CONTRIBUTING.rst

 Before and after one stage of development, you may want to try whether the code would pass all tests.

-To run all tests on the Python versions that are supported by PyDAX and available on your system, run:
+To run all tests on the Python versions that are supported by ParData and available on your system, run:

 .. code-block:: console

    $ tox -s

-When you are brave, to force running all tests on all Python versions that are supported by PyDAX, run:
+When you are brave, to force running all tests on all Python versions that are supported by ParData, run:

 .. code-block:: console